entrypoint-lv/AspNet.Identity.EntityFramework6/README.md

             }
         }

+Please refer to the [Basic Sample](samples/BasicSample) for the full code sample.

 ## Your own classes

-Please refer to the [Custom Classes Sample](samples/CustomClassesSample) for the full code sample.

 Of course, you can inherit from provided Identity classes in order to add new properties or change the type of the primary key for user and role.
 In the following example we add some properties and use Int32 instead of default String as the primary key type: